 10.14(a) Advisory Board Centre reserves the right to terminate your Membership if you are subject to a dispute, and breach either ABF101 Advisory Board Best Practice Framework™ or the Code of Ethics Guidelines.

 (b) In the event of a dispute the Advisory Board Centre agrees to enter into Mediation in good faith to resolve the dispute.

 11.1 The Advisory Board Centre brand is highly regarded and recognised amongst leading organisations and individuals.
 The following provisions of this clause 11 are necessary for the protection of our brand.

-11.2 For the duration of his or her Membership, the Advisory Board Centre grants each Personal Member a non-exclusive, royalty-free, revocable, licence to display one or more brand devices in his or her personal or professional marketing collateral as an indication of his or her Membership.
+11.2 For the duration of his or her Membership, the Advisory Board Centre grants each Personal Member a non-exclusive, royalty-free, revocable, licence to display one or more brand devices (logos and/or models) in his or her personal or professional marketing collateral as an indication of his or her Membership.
 This licence is subject to the Member’s strict compliance with this clause 11.

 (a) only Members who have successfully completed the Certified Chair Program have the right to display “Certified Chair” in conjunction with any brand device;